Windmills are described along with basic definition, meaning, parts of the windmill, working, uses, electricity and power production, diagram.

 Working Windmills: How Does Windmill Works?

-Let’s try to learn how do windmills work in simple steps.
+We have already introduced with different parts of windmill, now, let’s try to learn how do windmills work in simple steps.

 Step#1 Source of Energy – Wind